Medical alert systems will almost all work outside the home, it is just a question of how far –

 - Fall Detection is often offered as an optional function, sometimes at extra cost

-- there are Mobile medical alert buttons which are carried as well as a smartphone, and the button has all the sensors for falls and GPS tracking, and when it is pushed or automatically senses a fall, it will trigger the your smartphone which will use an app to call either monitoring, or a pre-selected group of contacts to call in emergency
+- there are also Mobile medical alert buttons which are carried along with a smartphone, and the button has all the sensors for falls and GPS tracking, and when it is pushed, or automatically senses a fall, it will trigger the smartphone which will use an app to call either monitoring, or a pre-selected group of contacts to call in emergency

-- some of the mobile devices are a made in the style of a smartwatch and will have a help button, two way talk communications, GPS Tracking, and other options that each offers built in
+- some mobile devices are a made in the style of a smartwatch and will have a help button, two-way talk communications, GPS Tracking, and other options that each offers built in

-- monitored mobile medical alerts often offer apps with lots of functions to compliment the device and to help the caregivers and family, such as tracking histories, calendar appointments, medical reminders and more – they also allow the families to check in any time on the app on their smartphones and see what their loved one has been doing and to set up reminders etc for their loved one
+- monitored mobile medical alerts often offer apps with lots of functions to compliment the device, and to help the caregivers and family, such as tracking histories, calendar appointments, medical reminders and more – allowing the families to check in any time on the app on their smartphones and to see what their loved one has been doing, to set up reminders etc. for their loved one

-Not all of the unmonitored have two way talk communications on the device, and may only send a text, or an automated voice message to your contacts with the medical alert.
+Not all the unmonitored devices have two-way talk communications on the device, and may only send a text, or an automated voice message to your contacts with the medical alert.